-From November 2024 the NZ Building Code Acceptable Solutions for Protection from Fire (C/AS1 and C/AS2) has been amended to make interconnected smoke alarms the minimum fire safety system for new built homes and consented renovations, citing NZS 4514:2021 – Interconnected smoke alarms for Houses.
-The standard allows for wirelessly or hard-wired interconnection, using either 10 year long-life battery-powered or 240v mains powered alarms. .
+As of November 2024, the New Zealand Building Code Acceptable Solutions for Protection from Fire (C/AS1 and C/AS2) has been updated to require interconnected smoke alarms as the minimum fire safety system for newly built homes and consented renovations.
+These updates reference NZS 4514:2021 – Interconnected Smoke Alarms for Houses.
+The standard allows for both wireless and hard-wired interconnections, using either 10-year long-life battery-powered, DC low voltage or 240v mains-powered alarms.

 Below are the key points of the changes to the acceptable solutions but it is important that you read the details in the Standards New Zealand – NZS 4514:2021 interconnected smoke alarms for houses document, click here to download.